 But, instead of going to the Word to find my identity, I was picking and choosing aspects of other people that I liked and tried to make them my own.
 After all, if I liked that about their personality, wouldn’t that mean other people would like that about me too?
 Here I was, repeating the same old pattern.

+I wasn’t worried about the importance of knowing your spiritual identity.
 I was seeking the approval of man instead of seeking the approval of God.
 I was believing that who God made me wasn’t good enough just because I had been rejected by one or two people in my life, regardless of how influential (or not) those people may have been.

 The problem was, I never allowed anyone to know the real me because there was no real me!
 Losing your identity is like walking around with an empty cup waiting for other people to fill it.

 I was still looking to people to define me, even as a Christian.

 Knowing Your Spiritual Identity – Who God Created Me to Be

 Not knowing who you are in Christ, not knowing your spiritual identity that HE placed in you, means you are constantly morphing because it is not who God made you!
 So you will always be looking for yourself!
 He didn’t make me to mirror other people!